Barry Barry: Sian Diamond

 Through his place in the PRU, Nikki Boston (Heather Peace), the head of the unit, teaches Barry, although they do not bond due to Nikki's "commanding attitude".
 Barry is consequently paired with science teacher Sian Diamond (Jaye Jacobs), who he bonds with.
 Barry likes how Sian respects him and treats him with maturity, so he "puts a bit of a guard down".
 Barry is also attracted to Sian and her strong-willed personality.
 Kacey telling her family that she is a boy creates tension between them and Sian tries to mediate, irritating Barry and Carol.
 Au explained that Barry dislikes Sian getting involved in the family's drama.
 He commented, "Sian thinking that she knows Barry's sister better than he does is something he will not stand for."
-Sian then starts a "vendetta" against Sian, planning to "bring [her] down and destroy [her]".
+Barry then starts a "vendetta" against Sian, planning to "bring [her] down and destroy [her]".

 As part of the feud against Sian, Barry breaks into Sian's home to steal her underwear.
 He also discovers a personal photo of Sian and Michael, which Au stated that Barry plans to "use against her".
 Barry wants to remove Sian from the school.
 After going to Sian's classroom, he reveals the underwear to her class, so Sian slaps Barry.
 Au said that Barry is "genuinely surprised" by Sian's actions since she has acted differently to other teachers.
 He added that Sian is equally shocked by her actions, and revealed that Barry plots how to use the situation to his benefit.
 The story forms Sian's departure from the series following Jacobs' decision to leave.
 Au and Jacobs repeatedly rehearsed the slap scene with the stunt coordinator and when they first filmed the scene, Jacobs accidentally slapped Au, which she was not supposed to do, shocking the actress.
 Au enjoyed working with Jacobs and off-screen, they bonded over their shared theatre training and music interests.
 Between filming, the actors would sing together to lighten the mood.